-Using a short to moderate telephoto you can select the patches of dramatic colour that may be surrounded by less interesting browns in late autumn, or green early in the season.
+Using a short to moderate telephoto you can select the patches of dramatic color that may be surrounded by less interesting browns in late autumn or green early in the season.

 Focal lengths in the 70-200 range are a good place to start.
 When I’m creating this kind of image I may spend minutes with my camera to my eye, panning about the scene in front of me.

-I’ll look to see how elements interact, where the colours are most appealing, and trying to discover the story of the place I’m photographing.
+I’ll look to see how elements interact, where the colors are most appealing, and trying to discover the story of the place I’m photographing.

 Is there a mountain peak that should be included?
 What of the distant rock slide through the tundra meadow?
-Are there interesting juxtapositions of colour and texture?
+Are there interesting juxtapositions of color and texture?